-- If a surgical cause is likely, but the nature remains unknown then surgeons may undertake a diagnostic laparotomy.
+- If a surgical cause is likely, but the nature remains unknown, then surgeons may undertake a diagnostic laparoscopy.

-- Surgeons will make the decision to operate by weighing up the risks and benefits of laparotomy versus conservative treatment.
+- Surgeons will make the decision to operate by weighing up the risks and benefits of laparoscopy versus conservative treatment.

 The following conditions indicate the need for operative intervention:

 - Presence of peritonism